weekendesk/kubernetes-the-hard-way/docs/04-certificate-authority.md

 In this section you will provision a Certificate Authority that can be used to generate additional TLS certificates.

-Create the CA configuration file:
+Create the Certificate Authority configuration file and the Certificate Authority certificate signing request:

 ```
 cat > ca-config.json <<EOF